You have a choice. Choose AlignRT®.

 It tracks if you move the width of a folded piece of paper and doesn’t need tattoos or marks to ensure accurate delivery.
 Because of its exceptional accuracy, AlignRT is used in 15 of the top 15 “Best Hospitals for Cancer” as tracked by US and News & World Report.

-Over 1,700 Vision RT clinical systems are deployed worldwide, including in 80% of the top 50 US News “Best Hospitals for Cancer”.
+More than 2,000 Vision RT clinical systems are deployed worldwide, including in all 15 of the top 15 “Best Hospitals for Cancer”.
 Over 80 clinical studies using Vision RT’s AlignRT technology have been published.

 In this video, listen to radiation specialists sharing their insights about AlignRT, how it is becoming the new standard of radiation therapy and the benefits it can provide you.